 Through active learning and virtual collaboration, employees can develop soft skills for the professional world.
 As employers increasingly embrace remote working, it’s important for employees to have the communication skills and tech-savviness to navigate a virtual working world.

-47% of employees say their extra training and education helped them advance within their current company.
-Furthermore, lifelong learning helps employees feel more capable and well rounded, increasing their overall confidence in the workplace.
+In a recent study, 47 percent of employees stated that their extra training and education helped them advance within their current company.
+Furthermore, lifelong learning helps employees feel more capable and well-rounded, increasing their overall confidence in the workplace.

-Choosing trusted, top-tier academic partners with a demonstrated history of online learning success for working adults helps ensure strong outcomes for employees and impactful results for your business.
-As the premier global provider of Strategic Enterprise EducationTM, InStride provides a network of universities globally, with proven track records for working adults.
-Learn more about InStride’s trusted academic partners here.
+A good first step is to choose a trusted, top-tier academic network with a demonstrated history of online learning success for working adults helps ensure strong outcomes for employees and impactful results for your business.